 At my local ‘countryside’ store, they have a similar product for horse bedding that’s much cheaper, but I’m not sure that it’s as fine as the cat litter wood pellets.
 Again, I’ll have to experiment one day and try them.

 After this, I moved onto just fine wood shavings (sold as pet bedding) – these were inexpensive but I’d rate them only as ‘OK’.
 I found that you needed to add a lot of it to get the odour control I was happy with.
 A friend of mine suggested leaving the shavings outside for a while to ‘weather’ – this will get the good bacteria into them and this should improve their odour control.
-Fresh out of the bag, wood shavings are bone dry and therefore quite inert – you might think dry is good, but you actually need some moisture to make them work better.
+Fresh out of the bag, wood shavings are bone dry and therefore quite inert – you might think dry is good, but you actually need some bacteria in there and they need moisture to keep them working.

 The idea is that after every visit, you add some cover material.
 If you’ve just had a wee, it only needs a little, but if you’ve done a poo, then you might need a couple of scoops.
 Ensure everything has been covered up, including toilet paper if you’ve used it.